How Self-Determination Theory Can Help Parents Raise Independent Kids

 Sign up for the Fatherly newsletter to get expert advice about fitness, gear, travel, style, parenting, and more in your inbox.

-How to Raise Autonomous Kids via Self-Determination Theory
+How to Raise Independent Kids via Self-Determination Theory

-The main lesson that SDT offers parents is to give up a bit of control.
-But that doesn’t mean complete, hands-off, free range parenting.
+The main lesson SDT offers parents is to give up a bit of control.
+That doesn’t mean completely hands-off, free range parenting.
 Rather, relinquishing control is more about finding new strategies that help a child understand why it’s important to act in a way that parents want them to act.

 “When people hear that a parent is supporting their child’s autonomy, people assume they are just letting their child do whatever they want,” Mageau says.
 “When you’re autonomy-supportive, you’re not letting your child do whatever they want, but you’re empathic.
 You respect who the child is.
 You see the child as a complete individual.
 And not everybody does that.”